canonical/charm-relation-interfaces/interfaces/tls_certificates/v1/README.md

 - Is expected to generate (or use an existing) private-key
 - Is expected to provide a list of CSR's for which it requires certificates
+- Is expected to stop using a certificate when revoked by the Provider

 ### Provider